metrotec/laravel-authentication-log/docs/usage/displaying-log.md

 If you use my [Livewire Tables](https://github.com/rappasoft/laravel-livewire-tables) plugin, here is an example table:

-**Note:** This example uses the `jenssegers/agent` package which is included by default with Laravel Jetstream as well as `jamesmills/laravel-timezone` for displaying timezones in the users local timezone.
-Both are optional, modify the table to fit your needs.
+**Note:** This example uses the package's built-in `device_name` field which is automatically generated from the user agent.
+You can customize the display format as needed.

 ```php
 <?php